 We can see from points (i) and (ii) that both allowance for pollen loss, and facilitation of successful pollen delivery to conspecific flowering plants are important aspects of the success of angiosperms.
-Since pollen is metabolically expensive for angiosperms to produce, alternative rewards like nectar are often presented to attract pollination vectors [Crudden 1977, Faegri and Iverssen : Pyke 1991, Roy et al 2017].
+Since pollen is metabolically expensive for angiosperms to produce, alternative rewards like nectar are often presented to attract pollination vectors [CruddenFaegriIverssen 1989, more ref for nectar: Pyke 1991, Roy et al 2017].
 Also, even when such reward mechanisms are available, pollen transfer may be limited by the availability of pollinators [Knight et al 2004, 2005, Williams & Mazer 2016 ].
 In response to the complexity of the pollination scenario, a variety of mechanisms of pollen transfer have evolved.
 These range from the mass production of pollen and its blanket distribution by wind (anemophily) (examples include …), to the narrowly targeted distribution of pollen to conspecifics via closely co-evolved insect pollinators (e.g. orchids: Johnson et al 1997, Manit et al 2005, Gasket 2011and Long tong fly++ Paudel et al 2015,16; Pauw et al 2009, Anderson Johnson 2008, Manining & Goldbalt 1997, Goldbalt and Manning 2000).

 Points (i–iii) all indicate the importance to a flowering plant of its pollinator’s flower constancy.
 This current article focuses on the impact of pollen clogging on plant reproduction in the case where animal pollinators have a low level of flower constancy.
 This inconstancy may be due to factors such as the perceptual similarity of plant species (Dyer et al. 2012) or just the behavioural repertoire of some insect species (Chittka et al. 1999).
 Many insect pollinators are generalists and will typically choose any rewarding flower, especially if it appears similar in colour (refs) or olfactory cues (ref) to one they have encountered before.
 In cases where flowers from a single species bloom in “patches” (large clusters, clumps, fields, or on large trees with little else by way of nectar supply in their surroundings), non-constant pollinator behaviour may be of little concern to the plant due to the absence of nearby competitors (ref).
 In these situations even a randomly wandering insect is likely to effectively deliver pollen between conspecifics simply due to the size of the patch or the unavailability of other species.
 However, this reproductive strategy is problematic if several species are competing for the attention of pollinators in the same area.
 One plant strategy that may overcome this involves the evolution of colour signalling to enable easy differentiation by flower constant pollinators.

 As noted above, honey- and bumble-bees are often flower constant, even in situations where flowers of different species are intermingled.
 Once these bees have acquired experience and a taste for the rewards of a particular flower, they tend to keep foraging from the species whilst exploitation remains profitable.
 This benefits a knowledgeable bee; she needn’t waste time or energy learning to handle new flowers [REF] or on exploring potentially unrewarding species [REF].
-To a flowering plant, perfect flower-constancy by insect pollinators maximises the value of its pollen.
+To a flowering plant, flower-constancy by insect pollinators maximises the value of its pollen.
 The more reliably pollen can be delivered to conspecifics, the rosier the species’ future.
 Based on this understanding, we might expect to find that advanced flowering plant species have evolved characteristics that support their pollinators’ abilities to remain flower-constant [REF].
 Not only do the flowers present rewards (food, shelter, or in cases of sexual deception, apparent mating partners) to attract and maintain reliable visits from pollinators [REFs], it is in their interest to be clearly distinguishable from other species blooming at the same time so as to reduce the complexity of the insect perceptual tasks required to make decisions [REF].